DateMasamune2000/diofs/README.md

 `read`

 ## Roadmap
-1. Full file and directory support
+1. Full file and directory support - In progress
 2. Support for modifying files